 This year, I used a recipe from the NZZ (Neue Zürcher Zeitung) blog, Nachgewürzt.
-(NZZ has unfortunately taken down the page with this recipe, but here is another recipe from Kochtopf in German, which I haven’t tried yet).
+(NZZ has unfortunately taken down the page with this recipe, but here’s another recipe from Andie Pilot at Helvetic Kitchen).

 We’ve already eaten all of the homemade Quittenpästli… I look forward to sharing more Swiss food and drink specialties, as well as culinary travel recommendations, in 2016.
 Happy Holidays!
 Happy New Year!